 Muscle Imbalance

-Muscle balance is key to maintaining healthy joints and staving off injury.
-Imbalance can cause an overreliance on one set of muscles, which may cause your body to use it in a way it shouldn’t.
-It also causes posture dysfunction, and the weaker set of muscles will be pushed past its limit, resulting in failure and a higher probability of injury.
-Muscle imbalance can refer to poor muscle balance between muscle groups, such as having a strong chest and weak back, or in the same muscle group, such as an imbalance between the four muscles of the rotator cuff.
-Symptoms include:
+Muscle balance is key to maintaining healthy joints and reducing injury.
+Imbalance can lead to an overreliance on one set of muscles, causing it to perform actions it cannot do safely.
+It can also lead to poor posture, and one set of muscles becoming tired sooner, making them more susceptible to injuries.
+Injuries can be caused by inadequate muscle balance between muscle groups, such as having a strong chest and weak back, or in the same muscle group, such as an imbalance between the four muscles of the rotator cuff.
+Muscle imbalance can result in:

 - Muscle weakness